-9.3.1.19 VHT/HE/NGP NDP Announcement frame format
+9.3.1.19 VHT/HE/Ranging NDP Announcement frame format

 TGaz Editor: Update the description of the DL Rep and UL Rep subfields as shown below:

-The DL Rep and UL Rep subfields indicate the number of repetitions N_REP of the HE-LTF symbols of the corresponding HE Ranging NDP PDPU beyond the number of space-time streams, see subclause 28.3.17.
-There can be N_REP = 1 to 8 repetitions and the DL Rep and UL Rep subfields are set N_REP-1.9.3.1.23.9.2 Sounding sub-variant
+The DL Rep and UL Rep subfields indicate the number of repetitions N_REP of the HE-LTF symbols of the corresponding HE Ranging NDP PPDU beyond the number of space-time streams, see subclause 28.3.17.

+Note: For non-secure ranging, the UL Rep is set to a value no greater than the negotiated RSTA Assigned UL Rep; and DL Rep is set to a value no greater than the negotiated RSTA Assigned DL Rep (See 11.22.6.3 Fine Timing Measurement procedure negotiation).
+For secure ranging, the UL Rep is set to the negotiated RSTA Assigned UL Rep; and DL Rep is set to the negotiated RSTA Assigned DL Rep (See 11.22.6.3 Fine Timing Measurement procedure negotiation).

+9.3.1.23.9.2 Sounding sub-variant

 TGaz Editor: Modify the following paragraph in Cl.
 9.3.1.23.9.2 as shown below:

-The UL Rep subfield signals the number of repititions of the HE LTF symbols in the corresponding HE TB Ranging NDP PPDU or HE Ranging NDP PPDU from the STA indicated in the AID12/RID12 subfield.
-The value of the UL Rep subfield is the same in all User Info fields in the Trigger frame.9.4.2.279 Ranging Parameters
+The UL Rep subfield signals the number of repetitions N_REP of the HE LTF symbols in the corresponding HE TB Ranging NDP PPDU from the STA indicated in the AID12/RID12 subfield.
+The value of the UL Rep subfield is the same in all User Info fields in the Trigger frame.

+Note: for non-secure ranging, the UL Rep is set to a value no larger than the RSTA Assigned UL Rep (See 11.22.6.3 Fine Timing Measurement procedure negotiation).
+For secure ranging, the UL Rep is set to the RSTA Assigned UL Rep (See 11.22.6.3 Fine Timing Measurement procedure negotiation)

+9.4.2.279 Ranging Parameters

 TGaz Editor: Update Figure 9-610b Ranging Parameters field format as shown below: